Harris out to reframe US views on Africa, foster partnership

 ACCRA, Ghana (AP) — If U.S. Vice President Kamala Harris has a favorite number on her trip to Africa, it’s undoubtedly 19.
-That’s the median age on this continent, and she repeats the fact at every opportunity.
+That’s the median age in Africa, and she repeats the fact at every opportunity.

-For Harris, it’s not a piece of trivia but the driving force behind the United States’ reenergized outreach to Africa.
-Washington is racing to build partnerships on the oldest inhabited continent with the youngest population, a test that could reshape the economy here and, by extension, the rest of the world.
+For Harris, it’s not a piece of trivia but the driving force behind the stepped-up U.S. outreach to African countries.
+Washington is racing to build partnerships on the oldest inhabited continent with the youngest population, a test that could reshape the economy in Africa and, by extension, the rest of the world.

+In the near future, “1 in 4 people on this earth will be on this continent,” Harris said during a conversation with reporters.
+“Just on that alone — the demographics of it all alone — if you put aside the present and the past, if we are to be forward-looking in terms of national policies and priorities, we have to look at this continent.”

-As part of that effort, Harris plans to unveil more than $1 billion in public and private funding for women’s economic empowerment on Wednesday, according to her office.
-The money is expected to come from a mix of nonprofit foundations, private companies and the federal government, and it’s intended to expand access to digital services, provide job training and support entrepreneurs.
+As part of that effort, Harris on Wednesday announced more than $1 billion in public and private money for women’s economic empowerment.
+The money is expected to come from a mix of nonprofit foundations, private companies and the U.S. government, and it’s intended to expand access to digital services, provide job training and support entrepreneurs.

-The American vice president is scheduled to make the announcement during a meeting with six Ghanaian female entrepreneurs, her final event in Ghana before continuing her weeklong tour in Tanzania and Zambia.
+Harris made the announcement during a meeting with six Ghanaian female entrepreneurs.
+It was her final event in Ghana before she left for Tanzania, where she arrived Wednesday evening, as part of a weeklong Africa tour that will also take her to Zambia.

+She called the women at the table “a model for the potential of all people,” and said that “the well-being of women will be a reflection of the well-being of all of society.”

-Harris is the most high-profile member of President Joe Biden’s administration to visit Africa this year as the U.S. steps up its outreach amid global rivalry over the continent.
-She’s paid particular attention to economic development and young people during her time in Ghana.
+Harris is the highest-profile member of President Joe Biden’s administration to visit Africa this year.
+While in Ghana, she paid particular attention to economic development and young people.

-Harris has visited a skate park and recording studio, released a Spotify playlist of African musicians, spoken to a crowd of thousands of young people, and invited a coterie of celebrities, civil rights leaders and businesspeople to join her at a banquet in her honor.
+She visited a skate park and recording studio, released a Spotify playlist of African musicians, spoken before thousands of young people, and invited celebrities, civil rights leaders and businesspeople to join her at a banquet in her honor.

-It’s a carefully calibrated campaign to reframe how Americans view opportunities in Africa.
+It’s a carefully calibrated campaign to reframe how Americans view opportunities in Africa, something that senior officials from Harris’ office described as central to her goals for the trip.
 New investments could not only benefit U.S. businesses but also alleviate one of the most pressing challenges here.

 “If we don’t find jobs — because that’s what it’s about — for this growing young population, it will be dangerous for the political stability on the continent,” said Rama Yade, senior director of the Atlantic Council’s Africa Center.
 “Because they will attack the institutions if they don’t have the means for living.”

+Her vision, officials said, was a trip centered around youth, women and innovation, rather than the humanitarian assistance that often characterizes American perception of Africa.

-The desire for investment was on full display Monday evening at the presidential palace known as the Jubilee House, where Washington officials ditched their usual staid attire for vibrant dresses and sharp tuxedos for the state banquet.
-Hollywood stars Spike Lee, Idris Elba and Rosario Dawson were among the attendees.
+It’s a vision that requires money, and the desire for investment was on full display during a state banquet Monday at Ghana’s presidential palace where Hollywood stars Spike Lee, Idris Elba and Rosario Dawson were among the attendees.

-Ghanaian President Nana Akufo-Addo entered with Harris, he in a dark, double-breasted suit and she in a white gown and cape adorned with a purple flower on the right shoulder.

 Although the atmosphere was festive, the message was all business.
 A large screen at the far end of the banquet tent showed a computer-generated animation of future development in Accra, a vision of a modern African metropolis.

-“We’re encouraged by the fact that more American companies than ever are looking to invest in Ghana,” Akufo-Addo said.
+“We’re encouraged by the fact that more American companies than ever are looking to invest in Ghana,” said President Nana Akufo-Addo.
 “And we will continue to create and maintain the conducive investment atmosphere that will not only guarantee the safety of their investments, but good returns on those investments as well.”

 By diversifying the country’s economy beyond exporting natural resources, Akufo-Addo said, he envisioned “a Ghana beyond aid.”

-Ghana is being squeezed by skyrocketing inflation and a bulging debt burden, and Akufo-Addo noted the impact of “pernicious developments” like the war in Ukraine and the COVID-19 pandemic.
+Ghana is being squeezed by skyrocketing inflation and a bulging debt burden.
+Akufo-Addo noted the impact of “pernicious developments” such as the war in Ukraine and the COVID-19 pandemic.

 “We want to work together to change the African narrative, which has been characterized largely by a concentration on disease, hunger, poverty and illegal mass migration,” he said.
 “Together, we must help make Africa the place for investment, progress and prosperity.”